Skip to content

 Tai Chi Circles

 Circles are an essential aspect of Tai Chi.
 My teacher, Grandmaster Shum, told me emphatically that good Tai Chi is circular.
-The Tai Chi ancestors believed that since every part of your body is circular, that Tai Chi should be circular too.
+The Tai Chi ancestors believed that since every part of your body is circular, Tai Chi should be circular too.
 That works naturally with your body rather than against it.
 Without understanding circles, you can never use Tai Chi for self-defense.
 The basic Tai Chi premise for self-defense is to absorb an attack and redirect it away from you.
 Think of a hurricane.
 The wind is usually mild, but when it becomes a circle, then nothing can stand in its way.

 Breathing